Siege of Saint-Omer: Background

 In June 1635 the allied armies of the Dutch Republic and France invaded the Spanish Netherlands from two sides and joined forces in the valley of the Meuse while the Spanish field army under the Cardinal-Infante fell back to cover Brussels.
 The invading armies captured a few smaller places before investing Leuven.
 The siege was a costly failure due to bad logistics and organization, and because the French army was decimated by the plague.
 The Cardinal-Infante was then able to counter-attack and pushed the Franco-Dutch army back to the Dutch border in the direction of Cleves, recapturing Diest and Tienen, and surprising the Dutch fortress of Schenkenschans, where a large garrison was put then in.
 The Duchy of Cleves was occupied during August and September with the aim of linking the fort with the main body of the Spanish Netherlands. while Frederick Henry, Prince of Orange, started the Siege of Schenkenschans.
 The fortress fell after a long and costly siege that lasted even through the winter months.
-Meanwhile, Cardinal Richelieu took the decision of remove Châtillon from command and focused France's effort in the Rhineland.
+Meanwhile, Cardinal Richelieu took the decision to remove Châtillon from command and focused France's effort in the Rhineland.

 In the first months of 1636, while the French armies suffered further defeats against the Duke Charles of Lorraine and the Imperial generalissimo Matthias Gallas, the Count-Duke of Olivares insisted the Cardinal-Infante to continue concentrating the war effort in exploiting the gains in the Lower Rhine and in northern Brabant rather than in an offensive against France, even after the loss of Schenkenschans.
-In late May, however, the offensive operations were suspended and a secondary thrust was launched into France, according to the Cardinal-Infante, because of a dramatic change of the circumstances.
-Philip IV write to his brother on June ordering him to advance into northern Brabant to try to recapture Schenk.
-Meanwhile, the Emperor, whose position in Germany had strengthened since the Peace of Prague, had projected an invasion of the eastern France, but as his force was not enough larger due to logistical problems, he proposed a joint invasion to the Cardinal-Infante.
+In late May, however, the offensive operations were suspended and a secondary thrust was launched into France, according to the Cardinal-Infante, because of a dramatic change in circumstances.
+Philip IV wrote to his brother on June ordering him to advance into northern Brabant to try to recapture Schenkenschanz.
+Meanwhile, the Emperor, whose position in Germany had strengthened since the Peace of Prague, had projected an invasion of eastern France, but as his force was not large enough due to logistical problems, he proposed a joint invasion to the Cardinal-Infante.